18 Refreshing Mint Recipes

 8. Mint water

 This healthy mint water requires only 3 ingredients, no sugar, and it’s a breeze to make.
-It helps you to stay hydrated all year round and helps your digestion, especially if you add a touch of lemon juice.
-You can use mint or peppermint which has a slightly stronger flavor.
+It helps you stay hydrated all year round and improves your digestion, especially if you add a touch of lemon juice.
+You can use mint or peppermint, which has a slightly stronger flavor.

 Close-up of a glass full of ice, water, mint leaves and lemon slices.
 One of my fav mint recipes in summer.